Dog Breeding

 What Is CHIC Certification?

 The Canine Health Information Center (CHIC) is a joint program between OFA and the AKC Canine Health Foundation.
-CHIC numbers are issued to dogs that have completed all breed-specific health tests required by their parent club.
+CHIC numbers are issued to dogs that have completed all breed-specific health tests required by their parent club, with results published openly in the OFA database.

-Important: A CHIC number does not mean all results were normal—only that testing was completed and results made public.
-Always review the actual test results, not just the CHIC number.
+Important: A CHIC number does not mean a dog passed every test.
+It only means the breed-required tests were completed and the results made public.
+Dogs with abnormal findings can and do still receive CHIC numbers when their results are disclosed.
+Always review the actual test results, grades, and scores, not just the CHIC number.

 Essential Health Tests for Breeding Dogs